-Michigan Administrative Code (MAC) R 299.2471 through R 299.2491 of Part 625 of the Natural Resources and Environmental Protection Act, Act No. 451 of the Public Acts of 1994 (Part 625) require that when the supervisor or authorized representative of a mineral well (borehole) suspects that H2S may be encountered as an uncontrolled release, a contingency plan must be prepared to provide a "plan of action for alerting and protecting personnel at the well site and the public in the event of an emergency involving release of hydrogen sulfide gas".
+Michigan Administrative Code (MAC) R 299.2471 through R 299.2491 of Part 625 of the Natural Resources and Environmental Protection Act, Act No. 451 of the Public Acts of 1994 (Part 625) require that when the Supervisor of Mineral Wells or authorized representative suspects that H2S may be encountered as an uncontrolled release in a mineral well (borehole), a contingency plan must be prepared to provide a "plan of action for alerting and protecting personnel at the well site and the public in the event of an emergency involving release of hydrogen sulfide gas".
 The plan contains two parts.
-The first part contains general procedures that will be followed in case of a H2S release.
+The first part contains general procedures that will be followed in case of a $H_2S$ release.
 The second part of the plan is site specific.

-The provisions of this plan cover all NTH employees, jobsite subconsultants, and all individuals (including the public) who may be exposed to emergency situations involving a potential H_2S release during drilling operations.
+The provisions of this plan cover all NTH employees, jobsite subconsultants, and all individuals (including the public) who may be exposed to emergency situations involving a potential H2S release during drilling operations.
 This plan is applied to the 7 proposed boreholes at Crossing X-10 and the 7 proposed boreholes at Crossing X-11.

 With respect to coverage of a subconsultant's employees, NTH shall inform subconsultants of the Hydrogen Sulfide Contingency Plan prior to the start of the subconsultant's scope of work.
-Subconsultants and anyone entering the jobsite must be familiar with all aspects of this plan.
+Subconsultants and anyone entering the jobsite must be familiar with all aspects of this plan and have taken the Project Safety Orientation.
 Emergency plans and procedures related to the H2S Contingency Plan will be included in the orientation process.
 All persons allowed access to the site will be re-instructed in the emergency plans and procedures related to the contingency plan whenever there have been any changes in the plan.